 Since you could fill a spot from the yearly 400,000 opportunities that Germany provides, you might be wondering:

-What are the jobs in demand in Germany?
-What’s hot and what’s not?
+What Jobs are in demand in Germany?

 Engineering is a no-brainer, since Germany is one of the biggest industrial countries in the world.
 The German industrial sector would struggle to survive – let alone grow – without the influx of foreign labor.
 Domestic talent simply hasn’t been able to keep up with the demands of Germany’s huge manufacturing and IT industries.
 Just glossing over job websites in Germany will show you dozens of openings in automotive and aerospace engineering, automation, metal and plastic processing, civil and chemical engineering and all kinds of computer sciences.
 Tech experts have an especially good chance of landing a job in Germany since the IT sector is one of the fastest growing in the country.